 The Holbrook Tract

-Virginia, Russell and Castlewood District
+Virginia, Russell County, Castlewood District

 This property will be conveyed by a Deed with Retained Conservation Easement.

-This wooded tract is located just outside St Paul, Virginia in an area beautiful rolling farm and forestland.
+This wooded tract is located just outside St. Paul, Virginia in an area beautiful rolling farm and forestland.
 The property contains a historic house, reported to have been built in the 1880's.
 In addition, there is one barn and assorted outbuildings.
 The house is located off the main road so seclusion is assured.
 A portion of the forest on this tract exhibits characteristics of old-growth forest and will be protected in the retained conservation easement.
 A small stream flows through the property and near the house and will also be protected in the easement.

 Primary Conservation Objective